toastom/image_processor/README.md

-# image_processor
+# Image Manipulator
-Image Processor.
-Filter images, rotate, and do some other funky things once it's finished.
+Image Manipulator.
+Filter images, rotate, and do some other funky things once it's finished. :)